-We were fortunate to speak with Gabriella Esser, Director of The William Morris Society, to learn more about the life, work, and enduring legacy of one of Britain’s most influential creative minds, William Morris.
+We were fortunate to speak with Director of The William Morris Society, Gabriella Esser, to learn more about the life, work, and enduring legacy of one of Britain’s most influential creative minds, William Morris.

-Based at the historic Kelmscott House in Hammersmith, Morris’s London home for the last 18 years of his life, the Society continues to celebrate his remarkable achievements in design, literature, and social reform.
+Based at the historic Kelmscott House in Hammersmith, Morris’s London home for the last 18 years of his life.
+The Society continues to celebrate his remarkable achievements in design, literature, and social reform.
 Gabriella kindly answered our questions, offering rich insight into the man behind the movement and the home that became a hub of artistic and political activity.

 Who Was William Morris?

 However, Morris was far more than a designer.
 A successful poet and novelist, Morris also founded the Society for the Protection of Ancient Buildings, was a committed socialist and also established his printing enterprise in Hammersmith, the Kelmscott Press, effectively initiating the private press movement.
 The latter two initiatives took place in Hammersmith, and Kelmscott House was pivotal in the development of the burgeoning socialist movement.
 Morris fought tirelessly for the cause, campaigning for justice, equality and a fairer society.
-It is therefore no surprise that when Morris died at 64 years of age, he was afforded the accolade of having died of ‘simply being William Morris, having done more work than most ten men’.
+It is therefore no surprise that when Morris died at 64, he was afforded the accolade of having died of ‘simply being William Morris, having done more work than most ten men’.

 What Drew Morris to Hammersmith?

 The Morris family had a connection with Hammersmith from the early 1870’s as they were already living in West London prior to their move to Kelmscott House.
 It was October 1872 when the Morris’s had moved to Horrington House, in Turnham Green.
-After six years, the family saw the need to move to a larger residence and their interest turned to this beautiful house on the banks of the Thames.
+After six years, the family saw the need to move to a larger residence.
+Their interest turned to this beautiful house on the banks of the Thames.
 Morris wrote to his wife Jane about the house as Jane was spending the winter in Italy with their daughters Jenny and May:

 “…if you could be content to live no nearer London than that I cannot help thinking that we should do very well there: and certainly the open river and garden at the back are a great advantage.”